dsb-lab/multilayerAD/README.md

 This repository contains the code related to the analysis and simulation of networks for our research paper.

+_Important note on data access:_
+The raw data used in this study were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database.
+To access the same dataset, researchers must apply for access through the ADNI data portal: <https://adni.loni.usc.edu/>

+Once you are granted access, you will be able to download the necessary files and reproduce the results using the code provided in this repository.

+## Description of the datasets
+- `description_datasets.ipynb`: Creates the tables in the SI with all the nodes, their description, and the number in the nodes labels.
 ## Node Dictionary Creation
 - `node_dict.py`: Creates the `node_dictionary.pickle` file, where the keys are the layers and the values are the nodes.